DevamKJani/Airifier---ASE_Project_Group-2/README.md

 ## What to expect to get from each member's repository?

 * Devam Kalpesh Jani, demo app test, automated testing for main app
-* Harsh P Keshruwala, back-end code
+* Harsh P Keshruwala, login and authentication page coding
-* Steeve Nazareth, front-end and back-end code
+* Steeve Nazareth, front-end and firebase code
 * Jay Patel, automated testing for the app
 * Siddhartha Pitchika, automated testing for the app
 * Maharshi Mulajibhai Chaudhary, automated testing for the app